 - Photograph the nearby lighthouses in Marblehead, Vermilion and Port Clinton.

 - Enjoy a touch of nostalgia and seek out Handless Jacques: a Roadside Attraction in Marblehead.

-- Conquer your fears and get your thrill on at Cedar Point and scream to your heart’s content during Halloweekends.
+- Conquer your fears and get your thrill on at Cedar Point and for those that love all things that go spook in the night- scream to your heart’s content during Halloweekends.

 - Visit Ohio’s oldest dairy and enjoy an ice cream cone at Toft’s Dairy.